Five Surprising Facts about ADHD

 - Classic ADHD: Classic ADHD is like ADHD, Combined Type.
 Affected individuals exhibit inattention, hyperactivity, and impulsivity.
 This type responds well to the stimulants normally prescribed for ADHD.

 - Inattentive ADHD:This individual exhibits inattention and impulsivity, but shows low levels of energy instead of hyperactivity.
 This type is often referred to as ADD and responds well to normal stimulant medication.

 - Overfocused ADHD: Affected individuals exhibit all the normal symptoms of ADHD, plus a tendency toward negativity, often resulting in arguments, opposition and other negative behaviors.

 - Temporal Lobe ADHD:Similar to Overfocused ADHD, they exhibit all the classic symptoms of ADHD as well as negative behaviors.
 However they tend more toward aggressiveness and irritability and also have memory and learning problems.

 - Limbic ADHD: Exhibits all the classic symptoms of ADHD, as well as symptoms of depression like lowered energy and motivation.

 - The Ring of Fire: The Ring of Fire refers to individuals with a cross between ADHD and Bipolar disorder.
 Commonly manifested as moodiness, aggressiveness and anger, Ring of Fire individuals do better with anticonvulsants and antipsychotics than traditional stimulants.

 #3 - You can ease symptoms without prescriptions meds.

-BEHAVIORAL THERAPY.Behavioral therapy is about identifying negative behaviors and finding ways to change them.
+- Behavioral Therapy: Behavioral therapy is about identifying negative behaviors and finding ways to change them.
 The goal here is to directly change thinking and coping strategies.
 This can include help with organizing chores and homework, and handling powerful emotions through self-monitoring and self-praise.

-PSYCHOTHERAPY.Psychotherapy can help the individual with ADHD learn to like themselves even with ADHD and to understand patterns of self-defeat and negativity so they can change and cope better in the future.
+- Psychotherapy: Psychotherapy can help the individual with ADHD learn to like themselves even with ADHD and to understand patterns of self-defeat and negativity so they can change and cope better in the future.

-SOCIAL SKILLS TRAINING.ADHD can create social problems for some people.
+- Social Skills Training: ADHD can create social problems for some people.
 Here the focus is on how the individual perceives others and how others perceive them.
 The goal is to help the individual feel more comfortable interacting with others.

-SUPPORT GROUPS.Support groups allow people with ADHD to help each other through mutual understanding and support with experienced advice.
+- Support Groups: Support groups allow people with ADHD to help each other through mutual understanding and support with experienced advice.
 It ishelpful in creating a sense of belonging and acceptance.
 Support groups provide a place to share the frustrations that come with ADHD, with people that truly understand the struggle, without fear of judgment.

-PARENTING SKILLS TRAINING.Children with ADHD benefit from parents who are not only knowledgeable about their condition, but are also knowledgeable when it comes to meeting their unique needs and dealing with common behavioral traits.
+- Parenting Skills Training: Children with ADHD benefit from parents who are not only knowledgeable about their condition, but are also knowledgeable when it comes to meeting their unique needs and dealing with common behavioral traits.
 Parenting skills training can help parents learn effective ways to discipline bad behaviors and to reward good behaviors.
 It can also help parent understand what their children need to be successful, including rules, consistent routines and organization.

-DIET CHANGES.Protein has been found to be especially important to individuals with ADHD.
+- Diet Changes: Protein has been found to be especially important to individuals with ADHD.
 According to neuroscientist Richard Wurtman Ph.D, protein triggers the synthesis of alertness-inducing neurotransmitters.
 Yet studies show less than 5 percent of children are actually getting the recommended amount of protein for breakfast and lunch.

 - Another aspect of diet that affects those with ADHD is food sensitivity.
 Studies have shown at least 30% of children and toddlers with ADHD benefit from the use of an elimination diet to determine food sensitivities.
 The Feingold diet designed for individuals focuses on food sensitivity and protein issues.
 Though experts remain unconvinced of its effectiveness, there are hundreds of testimonials from parents who say it helped their kids.

-HERBAL SUPPLEMENTS.Though you should check with a doctor before introducing a new herbal supplement in your diet, many herbal remedies may help ADHD symptoms.
+- Herbal Supplements: Though you should check with a doctor before introducing a new herbal supplement in your diet, many herbal remedies may help ADHD symptoms.

+- Neurofeedback: A new treatment for ADHD, neurofeedback works with brain waves, especially those associated with inattention and focus.
 In neurofeedback, doctors fit patients with electrodes and create a map of the patient's brain, checking against it during subsequent sessions.
 In each session, the child is taught to control brainwaves through the use of specially designed computer games.
 Though still new, the outlook of neurofeedback as a treatment for ADHD is very good.
 According to one practitioner, after the year of neurofeedback therapy, some patients were able to reduce medication dosage by about 50 percent.

-#4 - Several conditions are commonly mistaken for ADHD
+#4 - Several conditions are commonly mistaken for ADHD.

 ADHD can share symptoms with several other conditions some benign and some very serious.
 Therefore, it's important that your doctor rule these out as the cause for symptoms you or your child may be experiencing.

-- THYROID CONDITIONS.Especially hyperthyroidism, which makes children susceptible to mood swings, short attention span and tremor, thyroid conditions can often be mistaken for ADHD.
+- Thyroid Conditions: Especially hyperthyroidism, which makes children susceptible to mood swings, short attention span and tremor, thyroid conditions can often be mistaken for ADHD.

-- SLEEP APNEA/DISORDER.
-A lack of proper sleep can lead to ADHD symptoms in individuals with the condition.
+- Sleep Apnea/Disorder: A lack of proper sleep can lead to ADHD symptoms in individuals with the condition.

-- RESTLESS LEG SYNDROME.
-This condition is often confused with the hyperactivity of ADHD.
+- Restless Leg Syndrome: This condition is often confused with the hyperactivity of ADHD.

-- MENTAL ILLNESS.
-Depression, anxiety and bi-polar disorder all share symptoms of ADHD.
+- Mental Illness: Depression, anxiety and bi-polar disorder all share symptoms of ADHD.
 While these may occur concurrently, they may also be mistaken for each other.

-- BRAIN INJURY.
-Originally, ADHD was thought of simply as a brain damage disorder.
+- Brain Injury: Originally, ADHD was thought of simply as a brain damage disorder.
 We now know that this isn't the case, but the idea may have been grounded in fact.
 Lead poisoning and cerebral palsy both share symptoms with ADHD.

-- LEARNING DISABILITY.
-Though ADHD can coexist with a learning disability, that is not always the case.
+- Learning Disability: Though ADHD can coexist with a learning disability, that is not always the case.
 Dyslexia, for example, is commonly misdiagnosed as ADHD.

-- HEARING PROBLEMS.
-Hearing problems are often confused with ADHD because children who don't hear instructions may seem like they are just daydreaming.
+- Hearing Problems: Hearing problems are often confused with ADHD because children who don't hear instructions may seem like they are just daydreaming.
 They may also act out in frustration the way a child with ADHD might.

-- GIFTEDNESS.
-Often gifted children become easily bored and are restless the way a child with ADHD is.
+- Giftedness: Often gifted children become easily bored and are restless the way a child with ADHD is.

-- FOOD/CHEMICAL ALLERGIES.
-Allergies can create symptoms that are similar to ADHD - in fact, several cases found symptoms were eliminated completely once the allergen was removed.
+- Food/Chemical Allergies: Allergies can create symptoms that are similar to ADHD - in fact, several cases found symptoms were eliminated completely once the allergen was removed.
 However, ADHD can occur alongside allergies, and while removing allergens can help these individuals, it will not cure ADHD.